saraegregg/Les_Sommeliers/README.md

-# Mod20_Group_Challenge
+# The Sommeliers

 ## Project Overview: Wine Quality Prediction
-The goal of this project is to predict quality of wine by utilizing a dataset highlighting over 130,000 individual wine entries with factors such as region, province, price, points (quality), description, variety, and designation.
-The project will utilize a supervised machine learning approach to predict points (indicating wine quality from 80-100) by incorporating many of the factors included above.
-The project will also build a dashboard and/or interactive map to illustrate wine quality and price by region and province as well as highlight top wineries by location.
-The dashboard could be beneficial for restaurant owners seeking to build a comprehensive and well-rounded wine offering and the map could be helpful for travel agents and/or individual consumers seeking high quality wine on the road.
+The goal of this project is to predict quality of wine utilizing a dataset comprised of over 130,000 individual wine entries and includes factors such as region, province, price, points (quality), description, variety, and designation.
+The project will implement a supervised machine learning approach to predict quality (categorized into four ranges based on points values) incorporating many of the factors included above.
+The project will incorporate a dashboard and/or interactive map to illustrate wine quality and price by region and province as well as highlight top wineries by location.
+This data seeks to aid restaurant owners seeking to build a comprehensive and well-rounded wine offering while the map could be beneficial for travel agents and/or individual consumers seeking high quality wine on the road.

 ## Exploratory Data Analysis and Data Cleaning
 Initial processing began with removing the specialty characters from the original Winemag.csv file so that the NLP in the machine learning model would be able to recognize words such as "creme brulee" or "creme anglaise", and regions with special characters (eg. Rias Baixas) could still be included in our initial data analysis.